zdu-strong/transparent-republic/README.md

 ### 🔷 5.
 Election & Continuity<br/>

-Annual performance evaluations determine continuation:<br/>

-Everyone, from Local Supervisors to the President, must retain high satisfaction or a low dismissal rate to remain (satisfaction >=60% or opposition < 20%).<br/>

 No absolute term limits—only performance and public trust matter.<br/>

 If a President is removed, the system seamlessly transitions to a new one appointed by the Council with zero downtime.<br/>